07 3290 4514

 1. Bonding:

-The term bonding is used in dentistry to describe permanently attaching dental materials to your teeth using dental adhesives and a high intensity curing light.
-Bonding may take care of chips, gaps between the teeth, staining, splotches from wearing braces, crookedness or even teeth whose shapes are displeasing.
+The term bonding/ ceramic or resin fillings is used in dentistry to describe permanently attaching dental materials to your teeth using dental adhesives and a high intensity curing light.
+Bonding may take care of chips, gaps between the teeth, staining, splotches from wearing braces, crookedness or even reshaping the whole tooth that are displeasing.
 Plus, it’s relatively inexpensive.

 2. Dental Fillings:

-A dental filling is a type of restorative dentistry treatment used to repair minimal tooth fractures, tooth decay or otherwise damaged surfaces of the teeth.
-Filling materials, which include composite, porcelain and silver amalgam, may be used to even out tooth surfaces for better biting or chewing.
+A dental filling is a type of restorative treatment used to repair minimal tooth fractures, tooth decay or otherwise damaged surfaces of the teeth.
+Filling materials, which include composite, ceramic, and silver amalgam, may be used to even out tooth surfaces for better aesthetics, or chewing.

-One of the more common oral health issues discovered during scheduled cleanings is decay.
-Your dentist will examine suspect teeth using a dental probe and caries detecting liquid, as well as take an X-ray to determine the extent and exact location of the cavity and decay.
+One of the most common found oral health issue during scheduled cleanings is caries.
+Your dentist will examine affected teeth using a dental camera as well as take an X-ray to determine the extent and exact location of the cavity.

-Once it is determined that a filling is needed, we will advise you of your options for filling and sealing the cavity to prevent further decay and damage to the tooth.
-Based on your medical history, location of the cavity, esthetic needs, biting force, durability, cost, number of visits necessary and your preference, your dentist will determine your best filling option, whether that be direct composite bonding, amalgam (silver), gold or inlays/onlays created in a dental laboratory, or using in-office CAD/CAM equipment.
+Once it is determined that a filling is needed, we will advise you of your options for filling and sealing the cavity to prevent further caries and structural damage to the tooth.
+Based on location of the cavity, esthetic needs, biting force, durability, cost, number of visits necessary and your preference, your dentist will determine the best option of material, whether that be direct composite bonding, amalgam (silver), gold or ceramic inlays/onlays created in laboratory, or using in-office CAD/CAM equipment.

 4. Extractions:

-While tooth extraction is not usually the first option for treating dental disorders, sometimes a tooth may need to be removed.
+Although tooth extraction is not usually the first line of dental treatment, sometimes it may be inevitable.

 Why would I need a tooth extraction?